Hanoi

 History of Imperial citadel of Thang Long

-The Imperial Citadel was expanded under Tran, Le and Nguyen Dynasty, with several occasions of major destruction by war.
+Tran, Le and Nguyen Dynasty expanded the Imperial Citadel, with several occasions of major destruction by war.
 It remained the seat of the Vietnamese Court until 1810, when Emperor Quang Trung moved the capital from Thang Long to Phu Xuan (now known as the Imperial City of Hue), and Thang Long was no longer the capital of the country.

 During the French colonial era, the royal palaces and most of the structures were severely damaged.
-By the 20th century, a number of the remaining structures were torn down.
 The Citadel was used by the Imperial Japanese Army to imprison over 4000 French colonial soldiers captured in March 1945.
 During 1954, when the Vietnamese Army took over Hanoi, the Citadel became the headquarter of the Ministry of Defense.

 In the 21st century, the ruin foundations of Thang Long Imperial Citadel were systematically excavated.
-In 2004, a number of artefacts and items between the 6th and 20th centuries were excavated, including foundations of old palaces, ancient roads, ponds and wells.
+In 2004, they found a number of artefacts and items between the 6th and 20th, including foundations of old palaces, ancient roads, ponds and wells.

 II.
 Cultural Values of the Imperial Citadel of Thang Long